 Negligence in a nursing home can lead to serious injury or death.
+Our attorneys can hold the nursing home responsible.

 As the American population ages, more and more people are moving into nursing homes and assisted living facilities to be cared for by professionals.
 Many families spend a great deal of time trying to find the highest-quality facility for their loved one, never imagining that they could be putting their relative into a dangerous situation.
 Our Texas nursing home neglect attorneys want you to be aware of the warning signs of neglect.